torvalds/linux/Documentation/media/uapi/rc/lirc-dev-intro.rst

 Introduction
 ************

-The LIRC device interface is a bi-directional interface for transporting raw IR data between userspace and kernelspace.
+LIRC stands for Linux Infrared Remote Control.
+The LIRC device interface is a bi-directional interface for transporting raw IR and decoded scancodes data between userspace and kernelspace.
 Fundamentally, it is just a chardev (/dev/lircX, for X = 0, 1, 2, ...), with a number of standard struct file_operations defined on it.
-With respect to transporting raw IR data to and fro, the essential fops are read, write and ioctl.
+With respect to transporting raw IR and decoded scancodes to and fro, the essential fops are read, write and ioctl.

 Example dmesg output upon a driver registering w/LIRC: